U.S. prosecutor drops appeal to extend Turkish banker's sentence: Anadolu

 Halkbank, which denies any wrongdoing, has since faced potential U.S. fines in relation to the case, which Turkish President Tayyip Erdogan has condemned as a political attack against his government.

-Anadolu, without citing sources, said the prosecutor’s office had been asked by the court to present details of its appeal by Dec.
-6 but that the appeal had later been withdrawn.
+Anadolu, without citing sources, said the New York prosecutor’s office had originally filed the appeal, saying the sentence was too short.
+It said the court had asked prosecutors to present details of the appeal by Dec.
+6, but that the appeal had later been withdrawn.

-No further details were immediately available and the New York prosecutor’s office was not available for comment.
+No further details were immediately available and the New York prosecutor’s office was not available for comment, having yet to open on Friday morning.

+Halkbank’s dollar-denominated bonds jumped 0.74 cents to 84.70 cents after the report.

 Last month, Turkish Foreign Minister Mevlut Cavusoglu said after talks with U.S. officials in Washington that the two sides had discussed returning Atilla to Turkey where he can serve the rest of his sentence.